The Greatest of All Time: Box office

 The Greatest of All Time grossed ₹100.5 crore worldwide on its opening day, with over ₹54 crore from India.
 The film became Vijay's second film to reach ₹100 crore on opening day after Leo (2023).
 The film crossed ₹200 crore within four days, making the actor the first Tamil actor to have eight consecutive films that has crossed the milestone.

 The Greatest of All Time debuted at the second place at the worldwide box office, behind Beetlejuice Beetlejuice on its opening weekend.
 It grossed an estimated ₹288 crore worldwide from its opening weekend of four days.
 The film reached the ₹100 crore mark in Tamil Nadu on its opening weekend, becoming the second fastest film to reach so after Leo, beating Ponniyin Selvan: I (2022).
 It also became the second Tamil film to enter the global weekend chart of Comscore, the other being Leo, emerging as the number nine film of the global box-office weekend.
 On its first Monday, it grossed ₹13.50 crore in Tamil Nadu only, beating Vikram (2022) which previously held the record of highest-grossing on its first Monday in the state.

 The film crossed the ₹300 crore mark at the worldwide box office collection within five days.
 It became the sixth Tamil film to reach the ₹400 crore mark.
 It crossed the mark within 11 days of its release.
 It made ₹191.75 crore in Tamil Nadu in 12 days, beating Jailer (2023).
 The film crossed ₹200 crore in its third Friday, becoming the third film to reach so and emerging as third highest-grossing film in Tamil Nadu.
 The film ended its box office run by earning around ₹440−460 crore worldwide.
 It became the tenth highest-grossing film, the third highest-grossing Indian film, and the highest-grossing Tamil film in IMAX in India in 2024, grossing over ₹3 crore from the format alone.

 The Greatest of All Time emerged as the highest-grossing Tamil film of 2024 and the fourth highest-grossing Indian film of 2024.
 It became one of the top highest-grossing Tamil film in overseas, one of the top highest-grossing Tamil film of all time, one of the highest-grossing South Indian film of all time and one of the highest-grossing Indian film of all time.

+Box office performance in Telugu states

+The movie underperformed in the Telugu-speaking regions of Andhra Pradesh and Telangana.
+The film's Telugu dubbing rights were reportedly sold for over ₹16 crore; however, its theatrical performance in these regions fell short of expectations.

+According to reports, the film collected only around ₹2.5 crore in its initial run in these markets, leading to a sharp decline in earnings thereafter.
+As a result, distributors in the Telugu states were estimated to incur losses of approximately ₹13 crore.